Intensity-Based Criterion for Determining Exceptional Point in Parity-Time (PT) Symmetric Coupled Array of Optical Waveguides: Theory

 The determination is based on the spatial intensity distribution along the propagation length, with $\bar{I}_1$ and $\bar{I}_2$ representing the mean intensities over all waveguides in the first half ($0 < z < \frac{z_{\text{max}}}{2}$) and second half ($\frac{z_{\text{max}}}{2} < z < z_{\text{max}}$) of the propagation length $z_{\text{max}}$, respectively.
 Besides, the parameters $\alpha$ and $\beta$ are two positive constants chosen to exhibit a significant change at the EP.
-In this study, the values $\alpha = \beta = 10$ are employed.
+In practice, the choice $\gamma = \beta = 10$ provides a robust and reliable characterization of the transition, and the criterion is not highly sensitive to the precise values of these parameters.
+To further clarify the validity and underlying mechanism of the proposed criterion, we examine its behavior in the two distinct regimes of unbroken and broken PT symmetry.
 Before the EP, the energy exhibits oscillatory behavior, so $\bar{I}_1 \simeq \bar{I}_2$.
 In this case, $\left|\frac{\bar{I}_2 - \bar{I}_1}{\bar{I}_2 + \bar{I}_1}\right|^\beta$ is approximately zero, which results in $I_r = 1$.
 However, after the EP, as the propagation length increases, the energy grows exponentially, so $\bar{I}_1 \ll \bar{I}_2$.
 Therefore, $\left|\frac{\bar{I}_2 - \bar{I}_1}{\bar{I}_2 + \bar{I}_1}\right|^\beta$ approaches one, and $I_r = 0$.
+These distinct behaviors lead to clearly different values of the proposed measure in the two regimes, thereby enabling it to serve as a reliable indicator for identifying the transition point.
 Subsequently, by plotting $I_r$ versus gain/loss factor $g$ and investigating the transition from one to zero in the $I_r$ criterion, the PT-symmetry breaking point $g_c$ can be identified.\\ A more accurate approach to locate the EP is to diagonalize the system Hamiltonian and calculate its eigenvalues.
 The EP is found at a critical gain/loss strength $g_c$ where the Hamiltonian's eigenvalues shift from real to complex, which can be observed by plotting their imaginary parts versus $g$.
-The Hamiltonian~(\ref{eq2}) is defined in an infinite-dimensional Hilbert space.
+Because of the bosonic statistics of photons, there is no inherent limit to the number of photons residing in each waveguide.
+Therefore, the Hamiltonian~(\ref{eq2}) is defined in an infinite-dimensional Hilbert space.
 Consequently, determining its eigenvalues presents a significant analytical and computational challenge.
-Because the Hamiltonian~(\ref{eq2}) preserves the total photon number, as ensured by the commutation relation $[\hat{H}, \hat{n}_t] = 0$ with $\hat{n}_t = \sum_j \hat{a}_j^\dagger \hat{a}_j$, the system's dynamics can be analyzed within separate photon-number subspaces (zero, one, two photons, etc.), simplifying the problem.\\ In general, for a waveguide array consisting of $N$ waveguides, the subspace corresponding to $m$ photons forms a Hilbert space of dimension $d = \binom{m + N - 1}{m}.$ The standard basis of this subspace is given by the state vector $| n_1, n_2, n_3, \dots, n_N \rangle = | n_1 \rangle_1 | n_2 \rangle_2 \dots | n_N \rangle_N$, subject to the constraints $n_j\geq 0$ and $\sum_{j=1}^{N} n_j = m$.
+Moreover, if the maximum number of photons per waveguide is restricted to $N_p$, the dimension of the aforementioned Hilbert space becomes $(N_p+1)^N$, which exponentially increases with number of waveguides, N. The exponential growth of the Hilbert space dimension with the number of waveguides, and the associated computational complexity of its diagonalization, highlight the importance of the criterion introduced in Eq.~(\ref{eq15}) for determining the EP.
+This is because calculating this criterion does not require Hamiltonian diagonalization; instead, the EP can be determined by solving the $N^2$ coupled linear differential equations in Eq.~(\ref{eq6}) and computing the spatial evolution of the intensity.
+In this research, because the Hamiltonian~(\ref{eq2}) preserves the total photon number, as ensured by the commutation relation $[\hat{H}, \hat{n}_t] = 0$ with $\hat{n}_t = \sum_j \hat{a}_j^\dagger \hat{a}_j$, the system's dynamics can be analyzed within separate photon-number subspaces (zero, one, two photons, etc.), simplifying the problem.\\ In general, for a waveguide array consisting of $N$ waveguides, the subspace corresponding to $m$ photons forms a Hilbert space of dimension $d = \binom{m + N - 1}{m}.$ The standard basis of this subspace is given by the state vector $| n_1, n_2, n_3, \dots, n_N \rangle = | n_1 \rangle_1 | n_2 \rangle_2 \dots | n_N \rangle_N$, subject to the constraints $n_j\geq 0$ and $\sum_{j=1}^{N} n_j = m$.
 This state stands for a case with $n_j$ photons at j-th waveguide ($j = 1,2,..,N$).
 In order to calculate the eigenvalues within this subspace, it is necessary to first determine the elements of the Hamiltonian matrix in the specified basis.
 Thus, we obtain:

 Therefore, the matrix elements of the Hamiltonian will be as follows: